benwhalley/datafluency/docs/05-uncertainty.md

 To create a new tibble and predict scores for different mothers, repeat the code above but changing the values for `mom_iq` or `mom_hs`.

-Both the 2nd and 3rd answers are false because the confidence interval is the range within which we think the true average for mothers with IQ = 97 who completed high school would fall, if we repeated the study many times.
+Both the 2nd and 3rd answers are false because the confidence interval is the range within which we think the true average for mothers with IQ = 97 who completed high school would fall, if we repeated the study and calculated the CI many times.

-We can't make probability statements about the quality of the predictions we actually made using classical statistics: We can only say how we think the method used to make them will perform, if we repeat it many times.
+We can't make probability statements about the quality of the predictions we actually made using classical statistics: We can only say how we think the method used to make them will perform, if we repeated it many times.